-Loans sold with recourse - The Credit Union has implemented a mortgage program whereby some of its mortgage loans are sold on the secondary market.
-The loans may be sold with or without recourse as disclosed in the loan purchase agreements with the funding corporations.
-Loans sold with recourse may have to be subsequently repurchased due to defects that occurred during the origination of the loan.
+Loans sold with recourse - The Credit Union has implemented a mortgage program whereby some of its mortgage loans are sold on the secondary market without recourse.
+Loans sold may have to be subsequently repurchased due to defects that occurred during the origination of the loan.
 The defects are generally categorized as documentation errors, underwriting errors, early payment defaults, and fraud.
-When a loan sold to an investor with recourse fails to perform, the investor will typically review the loan file to determine whether defects in the origination process occurred.
+When a loan sold to an investor fails to perform, the investor will typically review the loan file to determine whether defects in the origination process occurred.
 If a defect is identified, the Credit Union may be required to either repurchase the loan or indemnify the investor for losses sustained.
 If there are no defects, the Credit Union has no commitment to repurchase the loan.